Why my Espresso Puck is Wet

 Using fewer coffee grounds than required can also result in a wet espresso puck.
 When insufficient coffee grounds are in the portafilter basket, the water will pass through too quickly, resulting in a wet, under-extracted puck.

-How to have Sufficient Coffee Grounds?
+How to Have Sufficient Coffee Grounds?

 Reason 05: Empty Air pockets